 - Contribution to the Strategic Areas of Research of the University of Ottawa

 Each nomination dossier must include the following:

-- A letter of nomination from the Dean of the Faculty supporting the nomination (maximum 1 page); this letter must clearly demonstrate how the candidate distinguishes himself or herself from his or her peers (Faculty and field);
+- A letter of nomination from the Dean of the Faculty supporting the nomination (maximum 1 page, on official letterhead and signed); this letter must clearly demonstrate how the candidate distinguishes himself or herself from his or her peers (Faculty and field);

-- A document describing the candidate’s research contributions (maximum 2 pages);
+- A document prepared by the candidate and which describes his or her research contributions (maximum 2 pages);

 - A curriculum vitae (OCGS format preferred), listing prizes and distinctions, publications, invited lectures, grants and contracts, present and past students supervised (undergraduate and graduate students, postdoctoral fellows, others), presence in the media, and participation to outreach and Knowledge Mobilization activities.

 - Two letters of reference (maximum 2 pages each, on official letterhead and signed) in support of the nomination, including a short biography for each referee.
 The letters should be from leading scholars in the nominee’s field of expertise.
 One of the two letters should come from an institution other than the University of Ottawa or an institution to which the nominee was formerly affiliated.
 Thank you for ensuring confidentiality when obtaining the letters.

 Resubmitting a dossier: